4/29/2020

 speaker

-Henrik Föllund
+Henrik Sjölund

-CEO
+President & CEO

 No, it's really, really hard to tell.
-I think right now we of course do whatever we can in order to fill our order books.
-As I said, we see that when markets are closing down more or less, it has an effect.
+I think right now we, of course, do whatever we can in order to fill our order books.
+As I said, we see that when markets are closing down, more or less, it has an effect.
 What it will mean for prices, we don't really know.
-Right now prices have been fairly stable.
+Right now, prices have been fairly stable.

 speaker